Together-100Devs/Together/docs/Storybook.md

    `npm install`
 3. Start Storybook:
    `npm run storybook`
-4. Open [ http://localhost:6006](http://localhost:6006)/ in your browser.
+4. Open [ http://localhost:6006](http://localhost:6006) in your browser.

 Storybook will launch and show a list of available components and their stories (examples of different states and uses).

 ## How to Write a Story

-This guide will only focus on creating a `Primary` story for a component.
+This guide will only focus on creating a `Default` story for a component.
 Storybook has the [ability to create and edit stories](https://storybook.js.org/docs/essentials/controls#creating-and-editing-stories-from-controls) from existing stories.

 ### 1. Create a story next to the component.